 Gastrointestinal Adverse Events

 Serotonin is a key signal transducer in the gastrointestinal tract.
 Extracellular serotonin, which interacts with serotonin receptors in the gut, initiates secretory functions and peristaltic reflexes which can manifest as nausea, vomiting, and diarrhea if exaggerated.47 Indeed these are common ADRs that are seen with initiation of SSRI therapy.
-Individuals with low expression SLC6A4 genotypes could theoretically could be at increased risk of these ADRs.
+Individuals with low expression SLC6A4 genotypes could theoretically be at increased risk of these ADRs.

 Table 4 summarizes SLC6A4 pharmacogenetic studies of gastrointestinal adverse events during SSRI treatment.
-One study of gastrointestinal cluster of symptoms demonstrated a protective effect of the LA allele.
+One study of gastrointestinal cluster symptoms demonstrated a protective effect of the LA allele.
 No association was observed with STin2.10 Two studies examined diarrhea specifically, with one study showing double the risk of diarrhea for S allele carriers 48 while the other found no association between genotype and incidence.37

 Incidence of nausea was examined in 3 studies of Japanese populations.
 Strangely, nausea has not been specifically examined in Caucasian populations to date.
-Of the three studies, two showed evidence of a positive association between S/S genotype and increased risk of nausea although the association was not statistically significant in either individual study (p=0.126 and 0.095).49 50.
+Of the three studies, two showed evidence of a positive association between S/S genotype and increased risk of nausea although the association was not statistically significant in either individual study (p=0.126 and 0.095).49, 50.
 On the other hand, Kato et al. failed to demonstrate an association between 5-HTTLPR genotype and nausea in a small study (n=100) with low nausea incidence (10%).21 Takahashi et al. also examined STin2 and nausea risk but detected no association.49

-Taken together, evidence is fairly suggestive of an association between 5-HTTLPR S alleles and increased risk of gastrointestinal ADRs, consistent with physiologic understanding of serotonin function in the gut.
+Taken together, the evidence is fairly suggestive of an association between 5-HTTLPR S alleles and increased risk of gastrointestinal ADRs, consistent with physiologic understanding of serotonin function in the gut.
 Notably, studies in this area have been relatively small, with the largest study (n=261) showing a positive association with the S allele and diarrhea.48 STin2 has only been examined in two studies, neither of which showed evidence of association.

 Other Adverse Events

 Some SSRI ADRs have only been studied in one or two studies of SLC6A4 (summarized in Table 5).
 Serotonin helps to regulate weight via food intake modulation.51 Thus, individuals with lower expression SLC6A4 genotypes may show greater weight loss after SSRI initiation due to greater transporter saturation.
-Two studies have examined weight changes and SLC6A4.
-The aforementioned study by Reimherr et al., found 5-HTTLPR S/S individuals had greater decrease in weight during sertraline monotherapy (p=0.047).48.
-A study using weight gain after medication initiation as a phenotype found no association between 5-HTTLPR and weight gain >4 kg (p=0.679) in patients treated with a variety of antidepressants (SSRI monotherapy in 45%).52 One previously mentioned study investigated the association between 5-HTTLPR and dry mouth and found decreased risk in individuals with the high expression LA allele.37.
+Two studies have examined weight changes and SLC6A4.48, 52 The aforementioned study found that 5-HTTLPR S/S individuals had greater decrease in weight during sertraline monotherapy (p=0.047).48 A study using weight gain after medication initiation as a phenotype found no association between 5-HTTLPR and weight gain greater than 4 kg (p=0.679) in patients treated with a variety of antidepressants (SSRI monotherapy in 45%).52 One previously mentioned study investigated the association between 5-HTTLPR and dry mouth and found decreased risk in individuals with the high expression LA allele.37